BonnoKush/Debian/README.md

 # Debian
-This is a beginner trying to learn.
+This is a training wheels operation only.
+Please do not trust the authenticity or functionality of the code.
+Code may be broken or wrong.